 The beautiful city of Stirling is situated in central Scotland and is considered a fairly small city.
 Although Stirling does not have its own airport, the airports in Edinburgh and Glasgow are nearby..
 Stirling’s small yet efficient and modern train station offers connections to three major routes and you can be in London within approximately six hours via rail.

 The River Forth runs through Stirling and is nearly thirty miles in length, ultimately draining into the North Sea.
 In centuries gone by, it has played an important role and Stirling harbour was a busy port dealing with import and export.
-Today, the harbour has lost its maritime trading but there are exciting plans for its redevelopment.
+Today, the port has lost its maritime trading but there are exciting plans for its redevelopment.

 Stirling may be fairly compact - only a little over six square miles - but it has all the trimmings and allure, if not more, of a major city with exhibitions, concerts, festivals and events galore.
 It has a rich, unique and fascinating history with tales of invasions, conquests and defeats.
-It was once even the capital of Scotland.
+It was once even the capital of Scotland!

 Stirling University Innovation Park - adjacent to Stirling University currently maintains the development of many businesses and in addition to an unrivalled environment, the setting itself is spectacular.

 The University of Stirling is an international university and offers fantastic facilities and incredible research opportunities as well as being highly ranked in many prestigious tables, consistently demonstrating a strong performance.

 The National Wallace Monument is Stirling’s famous landmark and at 220 feet tall, it towers over the scene of Sir William Wallace’s victory at the Battle of Stirling Bridge in 1297.
 The hauntingly beautiful Stirling Castle is one of Scotland’s most visited attractions and it is easy to see why.
 Costumed performers greet you and offer to take you on an atmospheric journey into the past dating back to at least the twelfth century.